 Do not grow weary my friend, becoming a trustworthy individual is a process.
 But I can guarantee you that it will pay huge dividends in possessing strong, healthy relationships that will last a lifetime.
 One day you will look around and recognize that many valuable people surround you and enhance your life.
 These relationships will be the greatest riches you possess.
 Remember, it is in the smallest of moments when trust is built.
 Challenge yourself to slow down and open your eyes to new and powerful ways to create trust between you and those whom you love.
 I promise you will not be disappointed.

-Lisa and her husband, Bill, have been married for over 27 years and raised 3 daughters.
+Lisa and her husband, Bill, have been married for almost 29 years and have raised 3 daughters.
 They live in the greater Houston area.
 Their passion is to mentor and disciple marriages so that couples can experience true intimacy, wholeness and healing.
 Visit their website at powerofhislove.com